 Professor of Psychiatry

 The research focus of my laboratory is on the genetics of brain structure and function.
 Our goals include elucidation of the neurobiological roots of major mental illnesses through the integration of cognitive neuropsychological, functional and structural neuroimaging, and behavioral and molecular genetic approaches.
 The ultimate goals of this research is the identification of genes involved in affective and psychotic illnesses as well as genes that influence non-pathological brain structure...

-Robert L. McNeil, Jr. Professor of Translational Research and Professor of Neurobiology
+Robert L. McNeil, Jr. Professor of Psychiatry and Professor of Neurobiology

 Chair, Department of Psychiatry

 Director: NIAAA Center for the Translational Neuroscience of Alcoholism

 Director, Clinical Neuroscience Division, VA National Center for PTSD

 Dr. Krystal is a leading expert in the areas of alcoholism, schizophrenia, and post-traumatic stress disorder.
 His work links psychopharmacology, neuroimaging, and molecular genetics to study the neurobiology and to develop novel treatments for these disorders.

 He is a member of the U.S. National Academy of Medicine.
 He also serves in a variety of advisory and review capacities for NIAAA, NIMH, Wellcome Trust, Brain and Behavior Research Foundation, and the Karolinska Institutet.